danodz/twitter-clone-school/server/API_DOCS.md

 ### GET /api/me/home-feed

 Get all the tweets from all the users that the current user is following.

+> **HINT**: Make sure to read the section above to figure out how to render the tweets in the correct order!

 ### GET /api/:handle/feed